 The AHB Slave byte enable support is now available.
-This provides the ability to handle packets where not all 64 bytes are valid.
+This provides the ability to handle packets where not all bytes are valid.
 AHB protocol does not have write strobe (byte enable).
 Therefore sparse writes need to be conveyed using HADDR and HSIZE.

-The Noc Studio Command to support this feature is:

-add new bridge_prop ahbls_no_write_bursts_enable yes/no (default no) that drives P_NO_AHB_WBURST (default set to 1b'0)

-AHB Slave Area Reduction
+AHB-Lite Slave Area Reduction

-The AHB Slave area reduction is now available.
-This feature depends on enabling the AHB Slave Byte Enable support.
+The AHB-lite slave bridge has a new property that disabled write bursts and sends writes as a sequence of single-beat writes.
+This eliminates a significant data structure within the AHB-lite bridge, reducing area substantially.
+This reduction is enabled by default, but can be modified with the following NocStudio property:

+bridge_prop ahbls_no_write_bursts_enable yes/no

 APB Master Interface for Reg Bus

 The APB Master Interface for reg bus is now available.
-This offers a new option for which protocol is the best fit for interfacing the SOC to the NOC’s register bus.
-The APB Master performs 32-bit accesses for registers.
+When RegBus tunnel is used, the additional port can be configured to use APB.
+This allows an APB connection to the regbus layer for debug, as an example.
+The NoC registers have been modified to enable 32-bit access so the APB port can be used to access all registers.

 The Noc Studio property to enable this feature is:

-The host prop tunnel_slv1_apb should be set to "yes" to enable this feature .
+host_prop tunnel_slv1_apb yes

 Multi-Clock Reg Bus

 The Multi-Clock reg bus is now available.
+The NocStudio property to enable this feature is:

+prop_default use_dedicated_regbus_clk no

+With this setting, in mapping NocStudio will use the node clock domain for regbus routers and ring master (rbs) instances.
+Just as with other layers, the clock domain assignments for regbus routers may be further tuned with router_prop clock_domain commands.

 Separate Interrupt Pins at the NOC Level Option